 This term means it’s raining heavily.
-For example, if it’s lashing rain, you may want to just stay inside.
+If it’s lashing rain, you may want to just stay inside.

 You can also use this word to describe something that’s bad.

-Yet another way to describe a person who is a bit of an idiot, or at least very annoying.
+A way to describe a person who is a bit stupid, or at least very annoying.

 If you’re looking for a new way to say “I have no idea,” try this phrase on for size.

 The perfect way to take someone who is overly arrogant down a peg or two?
 Tell them to wind their neck in.
 It basically means “be quiet!”

 Donkey’s years is a phrase Irish people use meaning ”a long time” (as in, ”I’ve known him for donkey’s years,” an example given in the video above), as is yonks.